AcousticMonster/FlyingSaucersAndBeyond/README.md

 FlyingSaucersAndBeyond
 ======================

-Various R Programming Files Dealing with UFOs, Flying Saucers, Bigfoot, and Beyond.
+My various R files developed off of free data sets related to Flying Saucers, UFOs, Bigfoot, and Beyond.
+Do you believe? :)